The Hartle-Hawking-Israel state on stationary black hole spacetimes: Spacetimes with a stationary bifurcate Killing horizon

 \section{Spacetimes with a stationary bifurcate Killing horizon}

-\init In this section we recall the definition of spacetimes with stationary Killing horizons, following \cite{KW, S1}.
+\init In this section we recall the definition of spacetimes with bifurcate Killing horizons, see \cite{B, KW}.
 We express various natural objects, like the lapse function, shift vector field and induced Riemannian metric in Gaussian coordinates near the bifurcation surface.

-We then consider the {\em Wick rotated metric} $\rg^{\rm eucl}$, obtained by the Wick rotation $t\to \i s$ in the Killing time $t$, and show that if $s$ belongs to the circle $\bS_{(2\pi)\kappa^{-1}}$ of length $(2\pi)\kappa^{-1}$, for $\kappa$ the surface gravity of the horizon, $\rg^{\rm eucl}$ has a smooth extension up the the bifurcation surface $\cB$.
+We then consider the {\em Wick rotated metric} $\rg^{\rm eucl}$, obtained by the Wick rotation $t\to \i s$ in the Killing time $t$, and show that if $s$ belongs to the circle $\bS_{(2\pi)\kappa^{-1}}$ of length $(2\pi)\kappa^{-1}$, for $\kappa$ the surface gravity of the horizon, $\rg^{\rm eucl}$ has a smooth extension up to the bifurcation surface $\cB$.
 This fundamental fact, already known for static horizons, see \cite[Sect.
 2.2]{S1} lies at the basis of the construction of the HHI state in later sections.